- Birthday Parties

-We are now proud to offer the STEPS programme in our new Gym in Hobsonville and Ponsonby location!
-This will be a invitational only programme from the age of 5+ as we select gymnasts who show talent and potential which ties in with a can-do, determined attitude and both parents and athletes can also commit to the multiple hours of training.
+We are now proud to offer the STEPS programme at Gym Zone Hobsonville.
+This will be an invitational only programme from the age of 5+ as we select gymnasts who show talent and potential which ties in with a can-do, determined attitude and both parents and athletes can also commit to the multiple hours of training.

 Terms are organised around school terms.
 Competitive programme training may continue throughout school holidays.
 Term fees corresponds to hours trained weekly and include training during school holiday except during the summer break.

 Classes will not be run on Public Holidays.
 Sessions falling on Public Holidays will not be rescheduled.